 At SUMH we work together with youth disability organizations and youth divisions of disability organizations where youth with disabilities are represented, that is, they either constitute a part of the organization’s volunteer staff or are a part of the executive board.

-If you are interested in collaborating with us, please send Marie My Warborg Larsen a mail on email@example.com.
+If you are interested in collaborating with us, please send Mikkel Merrild a mail.